 Say you want to serve something that looks fancy, but doesn’t really have the time for a long, multi-step recipe.
 I feel ya.
-For those occasions I make this cute Ice Cream Trifle that I call “Dulce Helado”, as it’s based on my own version of Dulce Frío, one of my favorite Dominican desserts.
+For those occasions, I make this cute Ice Cream Trifle that I call “Dulce Helado”, as it’s based on my own version of Dulce Frío, one of my favorite Dominican desserts.

 All the ingredients are pre-cooked, and you only have to whip the suspiro (meringue), which basically takes a few minutes.

 This is the perfect dessert to serve for summer, or any time that you are preparing a complex meal, and can squeeze barely enough time for dessert.
 This fruit and meringue trifle dessert has the right combination of textures, from the crispy ladyfingers to the airy meringue, and several in between.

 Another thing I love about this fruit and ice cream trifle recipe is that it is very flexible: You can change the fruits to use, use canned fruit, or fresh fruit and fresh berries.
 You can also change the flavor of the ice cream, use whipped cream instead of meringue.
 If you are no serving to kids, consider adding some of your favorite liqueur to the fruits.
 If you wanted to know if you can freeze the trifle, we’ve added instructions in the recipe notes.

 Doesn’t that all sound amazing?

 On another note… You can see we’ve added a video at the end, this time it’s basically the step by step photos that we often add to our recipes, only with some added details to make it super-easy to follow the recipe.

 What do you think?